Nat-Lab/eoip/readme.md

 The parameters are pretty self-explanatory. `RADDR` = remote address, `LADDR` = local address, `TID` = tunnel ID, and `OPTIONS` can be either `-4` (EoIP) or `-6` (EoIPv6), EoIP will be used if unset.

 Optionally you might choose to set MTU, set UID/GID of the process, or fork process to the background.
 If you set `fork`, `eoip` will fork to background and print PID to stdout.

+Notice that `IFNAME` does not matter if you are using a non-Linux system, since `IFNAME` of TAP can't be set by us on the non-Linux system.

 ### Example